giuliofilippi/Fractal-AI/README.md

 The goal is for this to become a research project, exploring the possible links between AI and Fractal Geometry.

 Some possible ideas are:
-- Exploring Neural Networks with Fractal architecture
+- Exploring Neural Networks with Fractal architectures
 - Training Neural Networks to recognize Fracgtal patterns
 - Enhancing Fractal features in input images using DeepDream like methods